 You need a good graphics card, soundcard, a powerful processor made for multitasking, and lots of storage, and a gaming motherboard provides just that.
 So, if you’re both a gamer and a streamer, then it’s a win-win situation overall.

-We hope that we’ve made it easier for you to make the right choice when buying a motherboard for streaming and we hope that one of these motherboards for gaming will be your top choice.
+I hope that we’ve made it easier for you to make the right choice when buying a motherboard for streaming and I hope that one of these motherboards for gaming will be your top choice.